 There are a lot of activities that I loved to do my whole life that I lost in my addiction.
 My counselor asked me while I was in treatment, Who are you?
 What do you like to do for fun?
 I didnt have an answer.
 It had been so long since I had done any self searching for what I liked to do.
 That question she asked me stuck in my head for weeks.
 I started remembering the things I loved to do.
 Mountain biking, baseball, outdoor adventures.
 I rediscovered all those activities and they have become an absolute blessing in my recovery, and have given me some of the best and most fun experiences in my life.

 At 6 months clean, I got to go to my first convention.
 If you want to have fun in recovery and see others having fun in recovery, go to a convention!
 It was one of the funnest and most memorable experiences in my time being clean.
+You can also go on vacation.
+Even sober, there are fun things to do in travel spots.
+You can find a great list of fun things to do in Playa del Carmen from GLCN.

 Having fun in recovery is necessary.
 Life isnt over when you get clean, its just beginning.
 I have learned that having fun doesnt just fall in your lap though, you have to seek it.
 Find out what fun means to you, find other people to connect and have fun with, and go experience life in recovery.